 The link column stores a link to a webpage.
-Our API fully supports the link column, so you can filter, read, update, and clear it via the API.
+You can filter, read, update, and clear the link column via the API.

 Filtering the link column